skip to content

-/ 2 min read
+/ 3 min read

 Table of Contents

-The app was buggy beyond belief.
+But when I tried to replay the game, the app was buggy beyond belief.
 Wrong aspect ratio for the phone, frames freezing every half second, crashes.
 It was clear nobody had maintained it in years.
-Rather than getting sad about it, I decided I’d just rebuild it.

 Building It

 I started the project in early 2025 using Claude Sonnet 3.5.
-The core mechanic is straightforward — a particle moves forward, and on tap it latches onto the nearest node and orbits around it until you release.
-The challenge is making the physics feel right: the swing radius, the momentum transfer on release, the node spacing.
+The core mechanic is straightforward - a particle moves forward, and on tap it latches onto the nearest node and orbits around it until you release.
+The challenge was making the physics feel right: the swing radius, the momentum transfer on release, the node spacing.
 Getting those tuned so it actually felt fun took more iteration than the base implementation.

 Porting to iOS